What Scuba Diving Cozumel ACTUALLY Looks Like

 Seeing coral formations like this after so long made this dive stand out.

-Dalila Reef
+Best Drift Dive: Dalila Reef

-Dalila reef was my first dive in Cozumel, and it started off my trip strong.
+Dalila Reef was my first dive in Cozumel, and it started off my trip strong.
 We dropped directly on top of a nurse shark going about its day.

 The Yucatan Current is immediately noticeable on open reef dives as there isn't as much cover like there is in Palancar Caves.

-The drift diving is a lot of fun and effortless, but creates real challenges for underwater photography as staying steady in one place costs energy (and therefore more air!).
+The drift diving is a lot of fun and effortless, but creates real challenges for underwater photography as staying steady in one place costs energy (and therefore more air!)

 I saw tons of lobster tucked under coral with their antennae out, king crabs hiding in mini caves, and a turtle with a propeller-chipped shell.

-Yucab Reef
+Best Swim-Throughs: Yucab Reef

 Cozumel is a fully protected marine park, which means no gloves, no touching coral, no grabbing ledges, and no stirring up the sand.